Skip to main content

 Whether the model's fit is statistically significant

-< 0.05 means the results are unlikely due to chance
+Below 0.05 means the results are unlikely to be due to chance

 F-statistic